Malaysian Living Abroad Passport Renewal

 Passport Renewal at the Embassy

-So I couldn’t submit it in January because if I still haven’t got my passport back by that time, I won’t be able to fly out in March and also moved out of this country.
+So I couldn’t submit it in January because if I still haven’t got my passport back by that time, I won’t be able to fly out in March and also move out of this country.

 What if I travel over to the countries that I’ve mentioned earlier, would I be able to get it done?
-According to my findings, one of the terms stating about having proof of a valid visa to stay in the country.
-Am I entitle as a tourist?
+According to my findings, one of the terms was about having proof of a valid visa to stay in the country.
+Am I entitled as a tourist?
 I sent them an email to ask about it, but sadly, they never replied to my email.
 If you know about this, please let me know.

 Online Passport Renewal

-I also thought of getting it done online and then fly over to get it.
+I also thought of getting it done online and then flying over to get it.
 In that way, I could skip the first process and straight away to the process of collecting it.
-However, the problem was that once they renewed it, my current passport would no longer valid and I couldn’t even travel back.
+However, the problem was that once they renewed it, my current passport would no longer be valid and I couldn’t even travel back.

 So, it’s not an option for me to consider.
-But for those living in the countries that I’ve mentioned earlier, they can do it online and go to their high commission office to collect it, EXCEPT for Australia.
+But those living in the countries that I’ve mentioned earlier, they can do it online and go to their high commission office to collect it, EXCEPT for Australia.
 At the moment, it doesn’t show up in the ‘Collection Branch’ list.
 Maybe in the future, they will include it.
 To renew your passport online, click here.

 Flying Back to Kuala Lumpur